therundhati/therundhati.github.io/_pages/cv.md

 Work experience
 ======
+* Analyst, Global Currencies and Emerging Markets, Market Risk Strats, Goldman Sachs (2022-Present)
+  * Responsible for capturing day to day market risk, exposure and materiality of the firm's portfolio
+  * Designing scenario specific stress testing and Value at Risk calculations for FX asset class, which includes products like currency derivatives
+  * Working on regulatory requirements for CCAR, desk trades and other risk metrics

-* Analyst, Risk Strategy and Decision Science, American Express (2020-Present)
+* Analyst, Risk Strategy and Decision Science, American Express (2020-2022)
   * Working on building rules, treatment procedures and scores/models for new accounts, transactions and payments for the Corporate portfolio, Global Markets
   * Identifying and eliminating loss due to wilful defaulters by developing strategies, statistical models and new risk variables by utilising internal and credit bureau information for global markets
   * Coordinating and contributing to vendor data for defining procedures in markets expansion and migration efforts for corporate clients’ onboarding